 - Trader Joe’s founded and opened its first store here.

 1. Explore Old Town Pasadena

 If you’re in Pasadena for a quick visit, you will probably end up at Old Town Pasadena.
-You will find many great pubs, restaurants, and shops.
-There are many charming alleys and corners ready to be explored.
-And murals to be discovered.
+It’s home to a ton of great restaurants, pubs, and small to high-end shops… perfect for a day (or night) out.